dodget/python-todo-comments/README.md

 - No argument: will search and parse the current working directory
 - `-d` or `--dir` will search and parse the directory provided
+- `-o` or `--output` will write the output to the provided filename
 - `-h` or `--help` will provide the command's help context